166 years ago today was The Battle Of The Alma, which ourselves along with pubs in Wandsworth, Worcester and Windsor have been named after.

 All of our food is freshly cooked and prepared in our continued scores on the doors 5 star rated kitchen.
 As we are getting busier at lunch times bookings are recommended but walk ins are also welcome as normal.

-Our great Lunch menu is available Mondays to Fridays 12pm to 2:30pm with Angelo at the helm and our stuffed crust 9" pizzas are available Monday to Thursday up until 10pm, Friday and Saturday until 10:30pm and Sundays until 9pm.
+Our great Lunch menu is available Mondays to Fridays 12pm to 2:30pm with Angelo at the helm and our stuffed crust 9" pizzas are available Monday to Sunday until 8:30pm.